I've never tap danced before? Is there a class that would be good for me?

 Do you provide tap shoes?

 No. Students are responsible for providing their own shoes.
-We do have a box of spare shoes that we use as loaners, but there is no guarantee that we will have your size.
+We do have some spare shoes that we use as loaners, but there is no guarantee that we will have your size.

 Where do I buy tap shoes?